EnduranceCode/windows-setup-guide/1-fundamental-software.md

 ### 1.1.
 Browser

-With [Lubuntu](https://lubuntu.me) I normally choose [Firefox](https://www.mozilla.org/firefox/new/) as my default browser and on Windows I used to choose [**Google Chrome**](https://www.google.com/chrome/).
-At the moment, I'm also choosing [Firefox](https://www.mozilla.org/firefox/new/) on Windows, mainly due to Firefox's [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) extension.
+With [Lubuntu](https://lubuntu.me) I use [Firefox](https://www.mozilla.org/firefox/new/) as my default browser and on Windows I used to choose [**Google Chrome**](https://www.google.com/chrome/).
+At the moment, I'm also using [Firefox](https://www.mozilla.org/firefox/new/) on Windows, mainly due to Firefox's [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) extension.

 #### 1.1.1.
 Firefox